Habie Schwarz

 Thanks to the Rijksmuseum Amsterdam for 18th-century Magic Lantern Skeleton Man

 ‘Thirty years ago, I interviewed Johnny Cash at home in Hendserson Tennessee.
-He said to me, among many other things, ‘Louisa, you gotta be what you are.
-Whatever you are, you gotta be it.’
+He said to me, among many other things, ‘Louisa, you gotta be who you are.
+Whoever you are, you gotta be it.’
 At the time, it helped me overcome some natural insecurities and start writing books; now, it has helped me realise that if a novel-writing woman of 59 wants to form a band with her daughter’s boyfriend and make a record of her songs about her dead fiancé, there’s nothing stopping her but her own institutionalised acceptance of agist and sexist views of human creativity.
 And sod that for a lark.

 ‘The song Boston Crown came to me in a dream: Johnny Cash singing it, in a French bar.
 I’d never heard it before.
 Half asleep, I desperately memorised the words so I could scribble them down with my eyes shut, so I could google it when I woke up properly.
 Which I did.
 It didn’t exist.
 Yet I heard him sing it, in my dream.
 So I wrote it.